IlyaSolomatin/MetaInit/README.md

 Now we have to run some ML algorithm at all these datasets on some grid of hyperparameters.
 Accuracies of an ML algorithm are calculated with 10-fold CV and written in corresponding .txt files.

 We can make these runs with **SVMlinearRBF.py**, **SVMgammaC.py** or **CatboostOnGrid.py**.
 You already can see the results of these runs in corresponding folders.
-The first experiment runs SVM with one hyperparameter of two values: use LinearSVM with default settings *or* SVM with RBF kernel and default settings.
-The second one runs SVM with RBF kernel with two hyperparameters C and gamma of 399 values overall.
-The third one adjusts the maximal depth of the tree for Catboost choosing from 11 values.
+- The first experiment runs SVM with one hyperparameter of two values: use LinearSVM with default settings *or* SVM with RBF kernel and default settings.
+- The second one runs SVM with RBF kernel with two hyperparameters C and gamma of 399 values overall.
+- The third one adjusts the maximal depth of the tree for Catboost choosing from 11 values.

 **Note**: Not all datasets were successfully utilized by these runs by different reasons.
 That's why after all we will work only with files which: have successfully extracted metafeatures *and* were successfully evaluated by an ML algorith on the whole grid of hyperparameters.
 Intersection of these two sets gives us 444 datasets.

+After we get the results in format "Grid of hyperparameters: ML algorithm performance" for each dataset, we can run a strategy of hyperparameter selection on this.
+We can make this experiments with **BestClosest.py**, **Optimized.py** and **XGBdefault.py**.
+- The first strategy suggests the hyperparameters configuration which was the best on the dataset, which is the closest to the given one in metafeature space by Euclidean distance.
+- The second strategy suggests hyperparameters configuration which maximizes the average performance of an ML algorithm on all the datasets that we have except for the given one.
+- The third one fits a surrogate such as XGBoost with default settings on (X,Y) where X is (Metafeatures of the dataset,Hyperparameter configuration) and Y is the quality of an ML algorithm on a dataset with such metafeatures and hyperparameters.
+We fit it on all the datasets and configurations except for the given dataset.
+After that we are able to predict the performance of an ML algorithm on a given dataset for the whole grid of hyperparameters using its metafeature description.
+Taking the maximum of predicted performance we get the best recommended configuration.